10 Things You Should Know Before Travelling to Romania

 Romania has a unique link with horror stories

 We all think of Dracula when we think about Romania.
 And yes, in Sighisoara you will find the birthplace of Vlad The Impaler, who was the ruler of Walachia in the 15thcentury and the figure that inspired Bram Stoker’s character Dracula.

-You also have Bran Castle (Dracula’s castle), which not only was it Vlad The Impaler’s home, but it matches the description of the Count’s castle in Bram Stoker’s book.
+You also have Bran Castle, which is also known as Dracula’s Castle.
+It’s supposed to be the Count’s home and it matches the description in Bram Stoker’s book.
 This is despite Bram Stoker having never set foot in Transylvania and only using research and a good measure of imagination.
 The castle is located in the town of Bran, near Brasov, so you can imagine this is the ideal place to spend Halloween if you are a fan of horror.

 But it’s not all about Dracula.
 Romania is a deeply religious and superstitious country, with a dark mythology that includes Strigoi (The Undead), the Pricolici (undead in the shape of a wolf) and the use of a lot of garlic to ward off the country folk from evil spirits.